Cædmon: Other medieval sources

-Ruins of Whitby Abbey in North Yorkshire, England— founded in 657 by St. Hilda, the original abbey fell to a Viking attack in 867 and was abandoned.
+Ruins of Whitby Abbey in North Yorkshire, England— founded in 657 by Hilda, the original abbey fell to a Viking attack in 867 and was abandoned.
 It was re-established in 1078 and flourished until 1540 when it was destroyed by Henry VIII.

 No other independent accounts of Cædmon's life and work are known to exist.
 The only other reference to Cædmon in English sources before the 12th century is found in the 10th-century Old English translation of Bede's Latin Historia.
 Otherwise, no mention of Cædmon is found in the corpus of surviving Old English.
 The Old English translation of the Historia ecclesiastica does contain several minor details not found in Bede's Latin original account.

 Of these, the most significant is that Cædmon felt "shame" for his inability to sing vernacular songs before his vision, and the suggestion that Hilda's scribes copied down his verse æt muðe "from his mouth".
 These differences are in keeping with the Old English translator's practice in reworking Bede's Latin original, however, and need not, as Wrenn argues, suggest the existence of an independent English tradition of the Cædmon story.